donovan-rincon/chat-app/README.md

 2. Access the application:

     - Open your browser and navigate to [`http://localhost:8080/public/login.html`] to log in or register.
-    - After logging in, you will be redirected to the chatroom.
+    - After logging in, you will be redirected to the chatroom/home.
+(Will load the default messages from home)
+        - If want to open a new chatroom, in the same tab that it was logged in, update the chatroom/{chatroom_name} to create a new chatroom
+            NOTE: if the tab is changed, the sessionstorage from the web browser tab is lost and need to login again
+        - Each tab has its own sessionstorage login username
+    - To use `/stock` command just type `stock=[stock_name]`, when the reponse is ready is going to be sent to the chatroom asynchronously

 ## Project Structure